luoyi-hi/My-test/README.md

 ### 1.1 Dataset Description

-The CA dataset we use is from the Performance Measurement System (PeMS) maintained by the California Department of Transportation (CalTrans).
+The CA dataset used in our work is derived from the Performance Measurement System (PeMS) maintained by the California Department of Transportation (CalTrans).
 For specific details, refer to the literature [1].
 The San Diego (SD) and Greater Los Angeles (GLA) areas are two representative subregions selected from the CA dataset, containing 716 and 3834 sensors, respectively.

 The dataset can be downloaded from the following link: https://www.kaggle.com/datasets/liuxu77/largest.
 The link contains seven files.
 To reproduce our experiment results, you need to download the following three files: “ca_his_raw_2019.h5”, “ca_meta.csv”, “ca_rn_adj.npy”.